wduquette/molt/molt-book/src/cmdline/test_commands/test.md

 The test is executed in its own local variable scope; variables used by the test will be cleaned up automatically at the end of the test.
 The [**global**](../../ref/global.md) command may be used to reference global variables; however, changes to these must be cleaned up explicitly.
+Similarly, any [**procs**](../../ref/proc.md) defined by the test must be cleaned up explicitly.

 The `test` command has two forms, a brief form and an extended form with more options.